mark-heffernan/walk-the-camino/src/about.md

 For the blog comments, I'm using GitHub Issues with the [Utterances](https://utteranc.es/) app.
 To post a comment log in with [GitHub](https://github.com/) or create a new account.
 If you're a web developer you've heard of GitHub and may use the code repository with your dev projects.
 If you haven't heard of GitHub this [Medium article - What is GitHub?](https://medium.com/swlh/what-is-github-423f9049ab2d) gives a brief explanation.
 Using GitHub's authentication allows this blog to prevent comment spam.
 If you'd rather not create a GitHub account that's fine.

 Lastly, this website uses the Eleventy Duo theme.
-If you'd like to use this Eleventy theme for your personal blogs checkout the <a href="https://github.com/yinkakun/eleventy-duo" target="_blank" rel="noopener noreferrer">project's GitHub repo</a>.
+If you'd like to use this Eleventy theme for your personal blogs checkout the <a href="https://github.com/yinkakun/eleventy-duo" target="_blank" rel="noopener noreferrer">theme's GitHub repo</a>.